 Dining “alfresco” – ahh…for me, just saying those words conjures up an image of an outdoor bistro or a lovely evening dinner party under the stars.
-I don’t know about you, but I find that almost anything just plain tastes better when eaten outdoors.
+I don’t know about you, but I find that almost anything just tastes better when eaten outdoors.
 Whether it’s simple fare, like hot dogs and hamburgers, or a gourmet meal, dining outside makes me feel like I’m on vacation, even on a weeknight.

-Being in Southern California means that we can enjoy fresh air and food together almost year-round, so creating an outdoor space at home to enjoy not only makes sense, but also expands your usable living space, and may even create more value for your home.
+Being in Southern California means that we can enjoy fresh air and food together almost year-round, so creating an outdoor space to enjoy not only makes sense, but also expands your usable living space, and may even create more value for your home.